-• Filtering of multicast packets between the mesh and the local-node interface has been fixed (#1230)

-This issue was causing gluon-radvd to send a router advertisement to the local clients whenever a router solicitation from the mesh was received.
-In busy meshes, it would continuously send router advertisements every 3 seconds.

-- Reject autoupdater mirror URLs not starting with http://during build (9ab93992d1fc) - Fix MAC addresses on TP-Link TL-WR1043ND v4 when installing Gluon over newer stock firmwares (#1223)
+- Filtering of multicast packets between the mesh and the local-node interface has been fixed (#1230) - This issue was causing gluon-radvd to send a router advertisement to the local clients whenever a router solicitation from the mesh was received.
+In busy meshes, it would continuously send router advertisements every 3 seconds. - Reject autoupdater mirror URLs not starting with http://during build (9ab93992d1fc) - Fix MAC addresses on TP-Link TL-WR1043ND v4 when installing Gluon over newer stock firmwares (#1223)

-• Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94)

-• The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496)

-This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed).

-The current API is inconsistent and will be replaced eventually.
-The old API will still be supported for a while.

-• Sporadic segfaults of busybox (ash) when running shell scripts on ar71xx (#1157)

-The workaround added in Gluon v2017.1.1 has greatly reduced the frequency of segfaults, but did not make them disappear completely.
+- Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94) Reducing the TX power in the Advanced Settings is recommended. - The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496) This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed). - Inconsistent respondd API (#522) The current API is inconsistent and will be replaced eventually.
+The old API will still be supported for a while. - Sporadic segfaults of busybox (ash) when running shell scripts on ar71xx (#1157) The workaround added in Gluon v2017.1.1 has greatly reduced the frequency of segfaults, but did not make them disappear completely.